 Considering the previous literature, our first hypothesis is social consensus does indeed affect support towards UHC.
 When social consensus is in favor of UHC, we hypothesize that relative support will increase, and when social consensus is in opposition to UHC, we believe the converse will occur.
 Furthermore, we believe that Deontological and Utilitarian orientation can impact the effect of this social consensus on support.
 Our second hypothesis is that greater Deontological orientation will decrease the effect of social consensus.
 Essentially, those with strong deontological orientation will not be affected by our social consensus manipulation.
 Our third hypothesis is that greater Utilitarian orientation will increase the effect of social consensus.
 In other words, greater Utilitarian orientation will lead to even greater support when social consensus is in support, and greater opposition when social consensus is in opposition.

-Furthermore, there is still relatively little evidence indicating whether non-moral framing, defined as framing that contains pragmatic arguments highlighting economic and feasibility concerns, has the ability to reduce moral conviction in general.
-There is also no evidence on whether moral framing, defined as highlighting the moral or immoral elements in a position on a moralized attitude, has the ability to enhance moral conviction, defined as “evalulations based on perceptions of morality and immorality” in the context of UHC (Skitka, 2010).
-Additionally, there is evidence that a moral argument is persuasive to those with high moral conviction that are in favor of an issue (Tauber, 2014; Kutlaca 2013).
-For example, Kutalca and colleagues increased perceived moral conviction for public education successfully by presenting subjects with text focusing on education as a basic right, necessary for society.
-For subjects that were already strongly in favor of higher education, the increased moral conviction was effective in improving persuasiveness.
-However, for subjects that were not in favor of higher education, increasing moral conviction was not sufficient to persuade them.
-Thus, it continues to be an open question as to whether or not a moral argument will lead to increasing or decreasing support for those with high moral conviction that oppose the issue.

 Study 1

 The purpose of Study 1 was to determine if perceptions of social consensus could be increased or decreased experimentally.
 Furthermore, if the effect of increased social consensus (increasing support) or decreased social consensus (decreasing support) would replicate in the context of support for Universal Health Care.
 Lastly, we wished to determine if individual differences in utilitarian and deontological orientation affected support for UHC, and if this effect was nullified when perception of social consensus was increased.